CSIRO-enviro-informatics/LODE/README.md

 	* Create another **User variable** named `MAVEN_HOME`.
 Give it the value of your Apache Maven folder path like above.
 	* Under **System variables**, find the `Path` variable and click `Edit.` Create a new path to your `apache-maven\bin` folder.
 		* Example: `C:\apache-maven-3.5.3-bin\apache-maven-3.5.3\bin`
-5. Check that Apache Maven was instaled correctly.
+5. Check that Apache Maven was installed correctly.
 	* To do this, open `Command Prompt` and type `mvn -version`.
 It should produce something similar to this.
 	```
 	C:\Users\Edmond-PC>mvn -version